Information for people with visual impairment

 Educational and networking opportunities for cleft lip/palate and other craniofacial patients and their families, including insurance issues.

-Formerly called: South Central Region Key, PA Early Learning The Pennsylvania Keys to Quality consists of a statewide PA Key and five Regional Keys and is a system of supports for Keystone STARS and other programs including: professional development opportunities for early childhood and school-age providers, independent Environmental Rating Scale (ERS) assessments for early learning and school-age programs, community engagement and outreach
+Offers professional development for early childhood and school-age providers, independent Environmental Rating Scale (ERS) assessments for early learning and school-age programs, community engagement and outreach.

 Information and referral, special events, and fundraising